PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 4. Open Notepad and copy & paste your password and save the file as `password.txt`
 5. Create `~/.ethereum/password` folder and upload `password.txt` file `using MobaXterm SFTP`
-6. Download `geth account file` as a backup and place in a secure place
+6. Download the `geth account file` as a backup and place it in a secure place

 > Keystore Path: `/home/admin/.ethereum/keystore` <br/>
 Password file Path: `/home/admin/.ethereum/password/password.txt`